patryk-madej/aws/README.md

 ## I finished my first functional project in AWS.

 What a strange time.
 One day everything is beyond your wildest dreams, you ace your exam, get the best job - the next day the world is in quarantine and everything stops.

-Over this mad period, I've finished a #serverless Python web scraper, my first personal application.
+Once I've accepted the new reality, I used the spare time to finish a serverless web scraper in Python/AWS, my first personal application.
 It sends me an email each time a new event is published on a particular website.
-The website doesn't send any notifications and their events were getting fully booked before I could react.
+The website doesn't have notifications and their events were getting fully booked before I could react.
 Now I've got an edge over folks booking manually.

 Very proud of this, given I knew nothing about any of the components merely a few months ago. <br /><br />